Pauline Karpidas: Art collection

-Karpidas was married to Constantine Karpidas a Greek shipping magnate.
-She was introduced to contemporary art by Athens art dealer Alexander Iolas in 1975.
+In the mid-1970s, Pauline Karpidas met the Greek-American gallerist Alexander Iolas at a cocktail party in Athens.
+Iolas was a champion of European surrealism and credited with aiding its introduction to the US.
+He had mentored influential collectors including Dominique de Menil but was semi-retired by the time he met the Karpidases.
+Pauline persuaded Iolas to advise her on building an art collection, with Karpidas describing it as "the start of a great journey with a great mentor [...]
+He was the one who said, 'You must train your eye, you must visit every museum in every city, you must read and understand about the twentieth century'."

-Karpidas is a patron of young artists whose work she displays at Hydra Workshop, her waterfront gallery in an old ship-repair garage of a mansion once belonging to the Bulgari family in Hydra, Greece; she first visited Hydra in the early 1960s.
+Karpidas is a patron of young artists whose work she displayed at Hydra Workshop, her waterfront gallery in an old ship-repair garage of a mansion once belonging to the Bulgari family in Hydra, Greece; she first visited Hydra in the early 1960s.
 Each Summer, since 1999, she has been hosting over 100 guests on Hydra to view the latest additions to her Ophiuchus Collection on display at the Hydra Workshop.
 Over the years, she worked with Sadie Coles on hosting work by many artists at the Hydra Workshop, including Wilhelm Sasnal (2004), Urs Fischer (2007), Carroll Dunham (2008), Nate Lowman (2010), Sergej Jensen (2010), Frank Benson (2011), Matt Johnson (2011), Mark Grotjahn (2011) and Ryan Sullivan (2013).

 In a 2007 interview with journalist Marina Fokidis, Karpidas said of her Hydra Gallery, Having lived now for almost 35 years in Greece, and having been part of the Greek heritage through my marriage to my late husband, Constantine Karpidas, this is a way for me to continue his legacy, his involvement with and support of the arts.

 In 2009, Karpidas auctioned the Andy Warhol painting 200 One Dollar Bills, which she had bought with her late husband Constantine Karpidas.
 Characterizing the 1962 painting, art dealer Tony Shafrazi said, "We’ve seen nothing like this recently [come to auction], this is a masterpiece."
 The Karpidases paid $385,000 for the painting at a 1986 Sotheby's sale.
 After a dramatic "bidding war", the painting realized $43.8 million.
 Karpidas made more than 100 times what had been paid in 1986.

+In September 2025, Karpidas auctioned the contents of her London residence The Lancasters, a stucco-fronted terrace overlooking Hyde Park.
+The two-day event featured 250 lots and sold for £101m against an estimate of £60m, the highest price Sotheby's had ever placed on a single-owner sale in Europe.
+Highlights of the auction included works by Leonora Carrington, Andy Warhol and René Magritte.
+More than half of the lots in the evening sale on 17 September had never before been offered at auction, and three-quarters hadn't been seen for 25 years.
+Karpidas described the auction as "by no means an ending", adding that she would "continue to live among art, read books, collect new works and support artists, as I have done for so many years now."